 Location Approximate Building Area (in square meters) Metamorfossi, Athens (Yogurt Facility) 52,729 Johnstown Industrial Park, Johnstown, New York, U.S.A.
-(Yogurt Facility) 40,035 Trikala (Cheese Facility) 4,095

-Thessaloniki (Distribution Facility) 3,352 Luxembourg (Land) 148,219
+(Yogurt Facility) 40,035 Trikala (Cheese Facility) 4,095 Thessaloniki (Distribution Facility) 3,352 Luxembourg (Land) 148,219

 Our main Greek facility in Metamorfossi, Athens, houses our principal yogurt production facilities.
-As of December 31, 2018, we also leased six properties, of which three are in Greece, one is in the United States, one is in the United Kingdom and one is in Luxembourg.
+As of December 31, 2019, we also leased six properties, of which three are in Greece, one is in the United States, one is in the United Kingdom and one is in Luxembourg.
 These leased properties consist primarily of warehouses and office space.
-Most of the commercial leases will expire between 2019 and 2022, subject to Greek statutory provisions that enable commercial and industrial tenants to extend the contractual term of a lease for a period of 6 to 12 years in total.
+Most of the commercial leases will expire between 2020 and 2022.